umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Moving-From-Courier-To-Deploy/index.md

       </tab>
     </section>

- In Umbraco 7.6 with Umbraco Deploy change this section to the following:
+ When switching to Umbraco Deploy this needs to be modified as the location to the deploy dashboard has changed:

      <section alias="Deploy">
        <areas>